 For comparison, between March and April in 2019, an estimated $114 million in tax money were received by the authorities in the state, funds that did not appear on the state’s accounts this year.
 Video slot machines contributed over the same period to the amount of $147 million, making the total material impact for the state’s coffers for the three months this year in excess of $250 million.

-Regarding its neighbour states, Illinois was falling behind Indiana and Wisconsin in terms of dates for re-opening of the casino industry, but was using their experience to avoid early mistakes and come up with guidelines for casino operators.
+Regarding its neighbor states, Illinois was falling behind Indiana and Wisconsin in terms of dates for re-opening of the casino industry but was using their experience to avoid early mistakes and come up with guidelines for casino operators.

 As almost in any other state that allowed casinos to re-open, Illinois limited the capacity of casinos to 50%, prescribed mandatory wearing of masks for both guests and employees, as well as maintaining of distance of at least 6 feet.
 Regular cleaning and sanitizing protocols completed the guidelines the gaming regulator issued and is showing resolve to make sure casino operators strictly follow.